- Servings: 2-3

 - Soak black chick peas for minimum 6 hours or overnight, keep aside.

 - Chop onion and tomato into small pieces, keep aside.

 For wet masala:

-- Take fry pan/wok, heat 1 tablespoon oil; add red chili, stir fry on lower flame till it change color (one minute), add cumin and black pepper, sputter for few seconds add whole coriander, stir fry for few seconds add half quantity of chopped onion.(rest half to be used latter)
+- Take fry pan/wok, heat 1 tablespoon oil; add red chilli, stir fry on lower flame till it change colour (one minute), add cumin and black pepper, sputter for few seconds add whole coriander, stir fry for few seconds add half quantity of chopped onion.(rest half to be used latter)

 - Stir fry on medium flame until it gets translucent; add asafoetida and chopped tomato, stir fry for couple of minutes, add coconut, continue to fry a minute, put off the flame, grind to fine paste.
 Wet masala is ready, keep aside.

 - Boil soaked black chick peas along with garlic and 2 cups of water in a pressure cooker on high flame; bring to full cooking pressure, reduce to low flame and cook for 6-8 minutes.
 Allow cooker be cool and open.

 - Take fry pan (wok) heat remains oil in it; when it smokes reduce the flame, add star anise, cinnamon and green cardamom, sputter for few seconds; add remains onion and fry on high flame for a minute till get translucent.

 - Add wet masala, stir fry on medium flame for couple of minutes or till oil leaves from sides or liquid dries up (keep it stirring otherwise it may burn); add salt, turmeric powder and tamarind pulp fry for a minute.